Billy Cunningham: ABA and legal controversy

+Carolina Cougars

 In his first ABA season, Cunningham averaged 24.1 points per game, 12.0 rebounds per game, and led the league in total steals.
-He led the Cougars to the best record in the league and was selected to the All-ABA First Team and was named the ABA MVP.
+He led the Cougars to the best record in the league, was selected to the All-ABA First Team and was named the ABA MVP.
 During the post-season, the Cougars defeated the New York Nets in five games in the Eastern Division Semifinals to advance to the Eastern Division Finals.
 In the Division Finals, the Cougars lost a tight seven-game series to the Kentucky Colonels, 4 games to 3.

-In the 1973–74 season, Cunningham and the Cougars finished third in the Eastern Division and lost again to the Kentucky Colonels in the Eastern Division semifinals.
+The Cougars were coached by future Hall of Fame coach Larry Brown, who had been Cunningham's teammate at North Carolina.
+In the 1973–74 season, Cunningham and the Cougars finished third in the Eastern Division.
+Cunningham missed Game 1 of the Eastern Division Semifinals versus the Kentucky Colonels and was thought to merely dress for Game 2 due to having undergone a kidney operation, but he ultimately played in the game and the next three of the series, scoring 22 combined points as the Cougars lost in a four-game sweep.
+As it turned out, this was the last time Cunningham appeared in a postseason series.

+Return to 76ers

 After the 1973–74 season, Cunningham returned to the 76ers, where he played until torn knee cartilage and ligaments ended his career as an active player early in the 1975–76 season.

+Legacy

 For his career, he scored 16,310 points, grabbed 7,981 rebounds, and recorded 3,305 assists in both the NBA and the ABA.
-He recorded 14 triple doubles in the NBA and 5 in the ABA, good for 43rd all-time in the NBA and 5th in the ABA.
+He recorded 14 triple-doubles in the NBA and five in the ABA, good for 43rd all-time in the NBA and 5th in the ABA.
 In 1996, Cunningham was voted as one of the 50 Greatest Players in NBA History as part of the NBA's 50th Anniversary.
 In October 2021, he was also named to the NBA 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Cunningham as the 66th greatest player in NBA history.